Some (too-)simple tricks for running a generative classifier (on CPU)

 Code: github.com/LuxxxLucy/qwen3guard-test

-TL;DR: So this blog happens as one of my colleagues was trying to assess the qwen3guard modelQwen3Guard is an (autoregressive) language model that outputs text, which is finetuned on safety corpus and reframed as a classifier. for whether it is of practical merits for scanning LLM prompts (our usecase).
-The results on in-house evals seem relatively good, but then he complained that this is just too slow to be useful in our usecaseHe adapted the original inference snippets in the README (see here).
+TL;DR: This blog happens as one of my colleagues was trying to assess the qwen3guard modelQwen3Guard is an (autoregressive) language model that outputs text, which is finetuned on safety corpus and reframed as a classifier. for whether it (as an instance of generative classifier family) is of practical merits for scanning LLM prompts (in our usecase).
+The results on in-house evals seem relatively okay-ish, but then he complained that this is just too slow to be useful in our usecaseHe adapted the original inference snippets in the README (see here).
 Also we do need to mention that we do not have GPUs in our usecase.
-In my experience, less than 0.8 1B model should actually run faster on CPU anyway so it should be fine. (caveat: not always, but mostly).
+In my experience, less than 0.8 1B model should actually run faster on CPU anyway so it should be fine. (caveat: not always, but mostly)..

-I then start digging into it and found that there are some really easy opportunities, like maybe if you read some basics of LLM inference you shall really not miss it.I only started reading LLM inference recently (like 2 months ago, when I realized that even in serving the same open source models, somehow some providers can make it much faster than others).
-But anyway I will lay down these really simple and apparent tricks here, and the results are pretty good: we can get about 8.5x speedup on CPU (across different runtimes and similarly in GPU as well) with the same full precision fp32 model, and quantization can further halve the latency.
+So I then start digging into it and found that there are some really easy opportunities, like if you read some basics you shall really not miss it.I only started reading LLM inference recently (like 2 months ago, when I realized that even in serving the same open source models, somehow some providers can make it much faster than others).
+But anyway I will lay down these really simple and apparent tricks here, and the results are pretty good: we can get about 8.5x speedup on CPU (across different runtimes and similarly on GPU as well) with the same full precision fp32 model, and quantization can further halve the latency.

 A classifier of text

-The task we consider is simple, we read a string of text and we want to label it as one of the 3 categories: safe, unsafe, or controversial.
+The task we consider is simple, we read a string of text and we want to label it as one out of the classhere , being the 3 categories of safe, unsafe, or controversial..

-In an oversimplified textbook setting, this classifier would be defined as a function that takes an input and turns it into a vector of (unnormalized) scores with the dimension being (here ).
-A softmax turns the scores into a proxy of probability for each label, and the largest is the prediction:
+In an oversimplified textbook setting, this classifier would be defined as a function that takes an input and turns it into a vector of (unnormalized) scores with the dimension being .
+A softmax turns the scores into a proxy of probability for each category, and the largest one becomes the prediction:

 The case of a generative classifier is different though.
 As the name suggests, it uses a generative model of text.
-It instead re-uses an autoregressive language model, that takes an input string and extends it via next-token prediction so we have more text generated and concatenated in the end.
+It instead re-uses an autoregressive language model, which takes an input string and extends it via next-token prediction so we have more text generated and concatenated in the end, like Scan Result: Safe.
 Once the generation is done, we search the generated text, if the word “safe” existed in the generated text, then we label it as “safe”.
-Of course, this means the model would have good prompts and finetuning so that this instruction spec is followed.
+Of course, this means the model would have good prompts and finetuning so that this particular behavior is encouraged.

 Analysis, breakdowns and tricks

-So we have an autoregressive language model, reframed as a classifier.
-Now let us take a closer look at the default way of how this model is used: From the hugging face readme, the default way to use the model is to call generate() with a prompt that includes the system prompt and the chat template, and then parse the generated text to get the verdict.
+So we have an autoregressive language model, reframed as a classifier, now let us take a closer look at what is really computed.
+This is using the default code from the hugging face readme, to call generate() with a prompt that includes the system prompt and the chat template, and then parse the generated text to get the verdict.

 input